Bounding the Number of Minimal Transversals in Tripartite 3-Uniform Hypergraphs: Upper Bound

 We use Theorem~\ref{thm:expo} to bound the number of leaves in the tree $\mathcal T_\m H$ and thus the number of minimal transversals in $\m H$.
 To do so, we define a descendant function $\rho$ that assigns a family of conditions to $\m H$ depending on its structure.
 This takes the form of a case analysis.

-In each case, we consider a vertex $a$ from $S$ and its surroundings.
-The conditions involve vertices from these surroundings and are sometimes strengthened to contain $a$ if and only if its presence in $A^+$ or $A^-$ is implied by our hypotheses.
+In each case, we consider a vertex $a\in S$ and its neighbours.
+The conditions are chosen in such a way that they are pairs $(A^+,A^-)$ of subsets of these neighbours and are sometimes strengthened to contain $a$ if and only if its presence in $A^+$ or $A^-$ is implied by our hypotheses.
 This causes every condition $A$ to respect the property that $A^+$ intersects all the edges containing a vertex of $A^-\cap S$, which lets $\m H_{A}$ remain in the class $\m C$.